From Bioethics Briefings

 - Abortion remains controversial.

-- A central ethical question in the abortion debate is over the moral status of the embryo and fetus.
+- A central ethical question in the abortion debate is over the moral status of the fetus.

 - Opinions range from the belief that the fetus is a human being with full moral status and rights from conception to the belief that a fetus has no rights, even if it is human in a biological sense.
 Most Americans’ beliefs fall somewhere in the middle.

 - Moral philosophers from various perspectives provide nuanced examinations of the abortion question that go beyond the standard political breakdowns.

 Abortion has been one of the most divisive and emotionally charged issues in American politics.
 At one end of the debate are those who regard abortion as murder, a despicable and heinous crime.
 At the other end of the spectrum are those who regard any attempt to restrict abortion as an egregious violation of women’s rights to make their own decisions about their bodies and what is best for them and their families.
 Most Americans are somewhere in the middle.

 A central philosophical question in the abortion debate concerns the moral status of the embryo and fetus.
 If the fetus is a person, with the same right to life as any human being who has been born, it would seem that very few, if any, abortions could be justified, because it is not morally permissible to kill children because they are unwanted or illegitimate or disabled.
 However, the morality of abortion is not settled so straightforwardly.
 Even if one accepts the argument that the fetus is a person, it does not automatically follow that it has a right to the use of the pregnant woman’s body.
 Thus, the morality of abortion depends not only on the moral status of the fetus, but also on whether the pregnant woman has an obligation to continue to gestate the fetus.

 Public opinion on abortion falls into three camps—conservative, liberal, and moderate (or gradualist)—each of which draws on both science and ethical thinking.